liao-frank/rooms/README.md

 //    state.
 const { state, setState } = useRoom<number>('unique-id', 0)

 // 2.
-Call 'setState' to change the state across all clients that using the hook
+Call 'setState' to change the state across all clients that are calling
-//    with the same ID.
+//    the hook with the same ID. setState(42)
-setState(42)

 // That's it!
 No servers needed.
 Whenever new clients call the hook, they will